Our Upcoming Events

 |Data Collection & Analysis||Data includes: ||Completed December 2013|

-|Develop Corridor Vision Statement||The vision will match both community goals and the City’s Complete Streets Policy||February 2014|
+|Develop Project Purpose Statement||The purpose will match both community goals and the City’s Complete Streets Policy||Completed March 2014|

-|Develop Corridor Options||Options will consider the following categories: ||March 2014|
+|Develop Corridor Options||Options will consider the following categories: ||Completed April 2014|

-|Develop Preferred Concept||Develop recommendation to address safety, comfort and operations of all modes along Telegraph Avenue||April-June 2014|
+|Develop Preferred Concept||Develop recommendation to address safety, comfort and operations of all modes along Telegraph Avenue||Completed November 2014|

-|Develop an Implementation Plan||Includes cost estimates, potential funding sources and a phasing plan||May-July 2014|
+|Develop an Implementation Plan||Includes cost estimates, potential funding sources and a phasing plan||Completed November 2014|

 |Public Meetings||Public meetings will be held at two points during concept development: |

 Existing Conditions Analysis: